 The Waypoints and Facilities data file is a key navigation file for FOMS.
-The file contains information on more than 30,000 worldwide airway points, including such data as: identification, location, frequency, VOR/NDB/Enroute/Terminal, and local magnetic variation.
+The file contains information on more than 30,000 worldwide airway points, including data such as: identification, location, frequency, local magnetic variation, and VOR/NDB/Enroute/Terminal.

-Given the number of changes that are made by the various regulatory bodies on a routine basis, it will be appreciated that there will be a need to keep this file updated at all times.
+Given the number of changes that are made by the various regulatory bodies on a routine basis, it is highly recommended to keep this file updated at all times.

 When called up, this program will display a blank file and a command line sequence for mode selection.